European Health Insurance Card

 Changes to your right to use the European Health Insurance Card

-The European Health Insurance Card is normally valid for three years.
-Even if the time period on the card has not expired, you are only entitled to use the card if you are still a member of the Norwegian National Insurance Scheme.
+The European Health Insurance Card is usually valid for three years.
+Even if the period on the card has not expired, you are only entitled to use the card as long as the conditions to get the European Health Insurance Card from Norway are met.
+You should not use the card if you, for example, no longer work in Norway or move to another country.
+Contact Guidance Helsenorge if you are in doubt.

 In the event of misuse of the European Health Insurance Card, the person to whom the card belongs can be held liable for the losses incurred by the Norwegian National Insurance Scheme.